-The Benefits of A Company Sponsored Legal Service:
+The Benefits of A Company-Sponsored Legal Service:

-Visibility – Carriers that use a legal service to fight tickets can see when occur and all the details of each of them.
+Visibility – Carriers that use a legal service to fight tickets can see when they occur and all the details of each of them.
 Visibility enhances your safety initiatives.

 CSA Score Improvement – Inspections that coincide with a reduced or dismissed ticket can be updated on the CSA score.
 For example, a 15 mph over speeding ticket results in 10 pts on CSA.
 However, after being reduced to a non-moving violation, it can be updated to a 1pt violation on CSA.
-If that happens 10 times in a year, a company can save a lot of points.
+If that happens 10 times a year, a company can save a lot of points.